It’s About Time!

 This year has been a busy one.
 I held my last solo exhibition, ‘Commonplace Beauty‘, in 2013.
 Can you believe it’s been 5 years already!
 Well I told myself in late 2017 that I couldn’t let 5 years go by without doing another.
 So I committed to a date and after deciding upon a theme and identifying source material in late 2017, I began producing approx. 3 paintings per month between January and September 2018.

-Roots to Royalty
+Roots to Royalty Exhibition

 By mid September I had 26 artworks total!
-Lookign back I don’t know how I did it but it was soul fulfilling and so rewarding.
+Looking back I don’t know how I did it but it was soul fulfilling and so rewarding.
 I’ve entitled by latest collection “Roots to Royalty”.
 With this collection, my aim is to encourage and empower those who have been marginalized in both fine art and mainstream media.
 There is a need for people to take pride their natural beauty and to recognize the strength and potential they have within.

 People have an inherent connection to nature, there is a passionate love for life and all that is alive.
 The way that we feel when we go outside is more than a simple case of happiness in the face of beauty.
 There is something about the natural world that feeds our deepest selves and nurtures us from the inside out.
 Similar to nature, people undergo numerous transformations along their journeys in life.
 Each leaf, each face, tells a story of a journey from roots to royalty.